Updated August 20, 2020

 We know visiting a pantry or seeking help can be difficult when you don’t know what to expect.
 Read about the Myths and Facts about the charitable food network.

 Food is just one of many challenges our neighbors are facing.
 With that in mind, we have developed the Northern Illinois COVID-19 Resource Guide.
 It has listings of different state-wide and county specific resources available to help during this time.

-The economic impact of COVID-19 is likely to increase rates of food insecurity in our community.
+The economic impact of COVID-19 is drastically increasing rates of food insecurity in our community.
 Closures of businesses and schools, social distancing, and self-quarantines may affect many of our neighbors, particularly the most vulnerable: older adults, health-compromised individuals, and hourly workers.

 While all support is greatly appreciated, financial donations of any size will help support the Food Bank’s operations during this time of increased need.
 Every $1 donated helps provide $8 in groceries for our neighbors.
 Make a gift online now, or mail your gift to 273 Dearborn Court, Geneva, IL, 60134.
 Please note that deposits of checks and mailing of acknowledgement letters may be delayed.

 In order to protect the health and well-being of our staff and volunteers, and to keep the grocery stores stocked as much as possible during this time, we have suspended accepting community food donations to our Centers at this time.
 If you have food that you would still like to donate to our network, we encourage you to donate directly to your local pantry.
 Please visit our Pantry Locator to find your closest pantry and connect with them to see what needs they may have at this time.

 Northern Illinois Food Bank has been identified as an essential business and is able to continue our operations during the “Shelter in Place” order for Illinois.
 Our volunteer workforce is also exempt from this order and are more important than ever to help pack and distribute food.